 John A. and Sue have given generously and have pledged to support PanCAN as well through a gift in their will (also known as a legacy gift).

-The legacy gift will fund PanCAN’s Patient Central, the free, one-on-one, personalized support service for patients and families.
+The legacy gift will fund PanCAN’s PanCAN Patient Services, the free, one-on-one, personalized support service for patients and families.

 “We know from Abby’s diagnosis the importance of having a place to go to get the latest information about the disease, as well as the security you get knowing that the information is the most accurate,” John A. said.